+Only 75sqm the house is simply arranged with living spaces on the ground floor and 2 bedrooms and a bathroom on first.
 Most of the structure is timber frame, including an exposed reclaimed oak beam above the kitchen.
-This supports exposed first floor joists, painted white and braced with traditional herringbone noggins.
-The kitchen is inserted underneath as a piece of furniture separating living and dining spaces.
-Upstairs there are two bedrooms and a bathroom, with a second but smaller lightwell.
+This supports exposed first floor joists, painted white and braced with traditional herringbone noggins- a distinctly victorian detail seen in warehouses but typically hidden in domestic settings.
+The kitchen is inserted underneath as a piece of furniture, separating living at the front, from the dining spaces to the rear.